Tyrus McGee

-Tyrus Bresdon McGee (born March 14, 1991) is an American professional basketball player who last played for SIG Strasbourg of the French LNB Pro A. He has previously played for Iowa State.
+Tyrus Bresdon McGee (born March 14, 1991) is an American professional basketball player for the Taipei Taishin Mars of the Taiwan Professional Basketball League (TPBL).
+He has previously played for Iowa State.

 College career

 The Oklahoma native played collegiately for Arkansas City, Kansas, of the Kansas Jayhawk Community College Conference in the National Junior College Athletic Association from 2009.

 He transferred to Iowa State of the Big 12 Conference in 2011.
 With Iowa State he got averaging 7.9 points, 3.3 rebounds and 0.6 assists in the 2011–12 season, and 13.1 points, 3.5 rebounds and 1.3 assists in the 2012–13 season.